 Conversely, you will receive requests for data that either doesn’t exist, would be extremely difficult or impractical to gather, or doesn’t materially support the three objectives mentioned above.

-Put another way, it is not uncommon for potential buyers (typically their analysts!) to default to always asking for more detail – regardless if that detail is relevant.
+Put another way, it is not uncommon for those who want to buy a business (and typically their analysts!) to default to always asking for more detail – regardless if that detail is relevant.
 For example, let’s say your company budgets by month, and you have provided a monthly budget.
 But the potential buyer asks for a weekly budget.
 You must really understand why the buyer needs that budget, and you shouldn’t be afraid to (politely) decline to stretch your team to acquiesce to the request.

 #2 – Understand the true objective of the request.